 Summary from Wikipedia:

-A cannabinoid is one of a class of diverse chemical compounds that acts on cannabinoid receptors, AKA the Endocannabinoid system in cells that alter neurotransmitter release in the brain.
-Ligands for these receptor proteins include the endocannabinoids produced naturally in the body by animals; . then there are Exocannabinoids, referring to any Cannabinoid, cannabinoud receptor aggonist or antagonist from outside the body.
-There are phytocannabinoids (Phyto-plant based), found in cannabis and some other plants; and synthetic cannabinoids, manufactured artificially.
+A cannabinoid is one of a class of diverse chemical compounds that acts on cannabinoid receptors, also known as the endocannabinoid system in cells that alter neurotransmitter release in the brain.
+Ligands for these receptor proteins include the endocannabinoids produced naturally in the body by animals; phytocannabinoids, found in cannabis and some other plants; and synthetic cannabinoids, manufactured artificially.
 The most notable cannabinoid is the phytocannabinoid tetrahydrocannabinol (THC), the primary psychoactive compound in cannabis.
 Cannabidiol (CBD) is another major constituent of the plant.
 There are at least 113 different cannabinoids isolated from cannabis, exhibiting varied effects.

 Synthetic cannabinoids encompass a variety of distinct chemical classes: the classical cannabinoids structurally related to THC, the nonclassical cannabinoids (cannabimimetics) including the aminoalkylindoles, 1,5-diarylpyrazoles, quinolines, and arylsulfonamides as well as eicosanoids related to endocannabinoids.Read more